amsow/moviesApp/README.md

 # Movies App
 A movies app showing the last trending movies and their descriptions.

+## Build and Runtime Requirements

++ Xcode 14.3 or later
++ iOS 13.0 or later
++ OS X 12.0 or later

+## How to run?

+1. Clone the project
+2. Open MoviesApp.xcworkspace in the folder MoviesApp
+3. Sync and run

 ## BDD Specs

 ### Story: Customer requests to see the trending movies